 In 2014, the Police Executive Research Forum recommended the opposite — that officers should be permitted to review video footage in which they were involved before making a statement about the incident.
 “Reviewing footage,” it said, “will help officers remember the incident more clearly, which leads to more accurate documentation of events.
 The goal is to find the truth, which is facilitated by letting officers have all possible evidence.”

 The ACLU recommends police save for three years all footage that shows the use of force, commission of a felony, events leading up to an arrest for a felony or an encounter that resulted in a civilian complaint.
 Otherwise, video should be retained for six months and then automatically deleted, it said.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.